Lyme Regis branch line: Origins

 In earlier times Lyme Regis had been a busy sea port, but as larger vessels came into use, its business declined.
 In the nineteenth century, railway travel gained importance, and a number of schemes to construct a railway were promoted; these included a line from Bridgwater (on the Bristol Channel) to Lyme Regis, and another connecting Bridport and Axminster or Chard Junction, serving Lyme Regis en route.

-On 19 July 1860, the London and South Western Railway (LSWR) opened its main line between Yeovil and Exeter, giving the area rail transport to London; a horse bus operated between Lyme Regis and Axminster.
-Over the following years, a Lyme Regis Railway company got as far as cutting the first sod on 29 September 1874, but got no further due to lack of funds.
+On 19 July 1860, the London and South Western Railway (LSWR) opened its main line between Yeovil and Exeter, giving the area rail transport to London; a horse-drawn omnibus operated between Lyme Regis and Axminster.
+Over the following years, a Lyme Regis Railway Company got as far as cutting the first sod on 29 September 1874, but got no further due to lack of funds.

 The hilly terrain and sparse population militated against the financial viability of these projects, and a petition in 1898 with 1,630 names inviting the LSWR to build a branch line to Lyme Regis prompted no result.

-The Light Railways Act 1896 came into force in 1896, encouraging the development of more modest—and cheaper—railway schemes, and on 15 June 1899 local promoters, now encouraged by the LSWR obtained a Light Railway Order, and Arthur C Pain was appointed engineer of the new company, called the Axminster and Lyme Regis Light Railway.
+The Light Railways Act 1896 came into force in 1896, encouraging the development of more modest—and cheaper—railway schemes, and on 15 June 1899 local promoters, now encouraged by the LSWR obtained a light railway order, the Lyme Regis branch line#Axminster and Lyme Regis Light Railway Order 1899, and Arthur C. Pain was appointed engineer of the new company, called the Axminster and Lyme Regis Light Railway.

 The act authorised a share capital of £55,000, supplemented by £24,000 in loans.
-A contract for the construction of the railway was let to Baldrey and Yerburgh of Westminster, for a tender price of £36,542; Arthur C Pain was appointed the company's engineer.
+A contract for the construction of the railway was let to Baldrey and Yerburgh of Westminster, for a tender price of £36,542; Arthur C. Pain was appointed the company's engineer.